 If you aren’t sure how to determine which pile to put items in, PopSugar has a great list of 8 Questions to Ask Yourself to Help You Declutter.
 If you were shopping right now, would you buy this?
 Do you have something else that serves the same purpose?
 Have you used this in the last year?

 Once you have completed your piles, follow through with donating or trashing the items in piles three and four and reorganizing the items in pile one.
 If you have a lot of items for the trash, why not consider dumpster rental to make things easier?
 If you only have a few bits and bobs you should be able to manage.
 The items you placed in pile two should be boxed up and looked at again in about a month.
 Anything you haven’t used or don’t feel tied to should be donated or trashed.
-They also suggest that if you are keeping something simply because of sentimental value, take a photo!
+If you are keeping something simply because of sentimental value, take a photo!
 Then, you can keep it forever without taking up too much space.
 If you have lots of sentimental belongings it might be worth looking into storage shed movers.
 Storage sheds are great for keeping belongings in and you can move them really easily if needs be.
 If you’re happy with a photo then that’s great, but a storage shed may be the best option.

 If the items in your home seem to be taking over and you aren’t sure where to begin, let our professional organization team help out.
 Don’t waste any more time stressing…Call us now at 541-601-6236.